Employers are scrambling to determine what they should be doing now to prepare for the very frightening and growing threat of the coronavirus.

 Similarly, it isn’t completely clear if you’ll be able to demand a doctor’s certification for an employee before they can return to work after contracting COVID-19.

 Meanwhile, OSHA is telling employers they must track any COVID-19 infections confirmed to have occurred in the workplace and employers may be on the hook for workers’ compensation related to the illness.

 And some experts are even pondering whether employers need to immediately update job descriptions to accommodate the new remote work reality.

 For more compliance information

-The Premier Learning Solutions webinar, Coronavirus & Influenza: Obligations Under FMLA, ADA, Title VII & More, on Tuesday, March 31 at 1 PM, provides the answers you need to these urgent questions.
+The Premier Learning Solutions webinar, Coronavirus & Influenza: Obligations Under FMLA, ADA, Title VII & More, available on demand, provides the answers you need to these urgent questions.

 Please join Dr. Jim Castagnera, labor and employment attorney with 36 years of experience, as he explains what employee-related actions the ADA, FMLA, and other relevant federal regulations permit employers to take before, during, and in the aftermath of an outbreak.